Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics

 To test the capabilities of our method in a more complicated scenario, we set a second task as $\phi_2 = $ ``Go to $\tt{kitchen}$ while avoiding the $\tt{bathroom}$, and then go to the $\tt{bathroom}$ while avoiding the $\tt{bedroom}$", which is encoded by the reward machine shown in Fig. \ref{fig:automata_floorplan2}.

-For this second task, we execute the proposed algorithm in 7 test floor plans.
-Figs. \ref{fig:reward2}, \ref{fig:belief2}, and Table \ref{table:comparison2} show the convergence results and belief updates, similar to the ones for $\phi_1$, for the first four settings; we omit the last one (no belief updates) since training fails to yield an inferred reward machine.
-As reported in Table \ref{table:comparison}, the average number of belief updates is smaller for the BNN observation settings compared to the random observation settings.
+For this second task, we execute the proposed algorithm in 7 test floor plans with 5 different random seeds, resulting to a total of 35 runs.
+Figure \ref{fig:rewards and belief floorplan 2} and Table \ref{table:comparison2} show the convergence results and belief updates, similar to the ones for $\phi_1$, for the first four settings; we omit the last one (no belief updates) since training fails to yield an inferred reward machine.
+We conclude that all observation models lead to accurate estimation of the ground-truth labelling function and hence to successful inference of the reward machine and learning of the optimal policy.
+According to Table \ref{table:comparison2}, the belief update patterns are similar to the ones observed for $\phi_1$.
+The average number of belief updates is smaller for the BNN observation settings compared to the random observation settings.
 The TvBNN setting requires the fewest number of belief updates on average, whereas the Random-2 setting requires the highest number of updates.
-However, it is more difficult to interpret and compare the results in terms of convergence.
-For example, the Random setting converges the slowest and fastest in lower and upper quartiles, respectively, whereas the opposite occurs for the Random-2 settings.
-Nevertheless, the belief update pattern that we see in the outcomes of the previous experiment remains unchanged.
-One can still conclude that the proposed algorithm outperforms the final setting, where no belief updates are performed.
+Finally, one can still conclude that the proposed algorithm outperforms the nominal setting, where no belief updates are performed.